onenoly1010/quantum-resonance-clean/MASTER_HANDOFF_MANIFEST.md

 ---

-*For questions about this system, open an issue with the `governance-issue` template.*
+*For questions about this system, open an issue with the `governance_issue` template.*